lauterbach-mirror/polarfire_trace/readme.md

 Currently, only one serial lane is supported, but running at 10 Gbit/s, this is as fast as a 16-bit parallel trace.
 PCIe trace would also be possible, but requires more changes to TRACE32.

-Off-chip trace on this platform requires a component in the FPGA that receives trace data from the SMB (System Memory Buffer) component in the HSS and forwards it to the off-chip trace port.
+Off-chip trace on this platform requires a component in the FPGA that receives trace data from the SMB (System Memory Buffer) component in the MSS and forwards it to the off-chip trace port.
 The SMB is normally used for on-chip trace and uses internal RAM or SDRAM as a trace buffer.
-However, in this application, the Data is written to a small 4-KiB address range implemented by the `axi_to_pti` IP included in this repository.
+However, in this application, the data is written to a small 4-KiB address range implemented by the `axi_to_pti` or `axi_to_aurora` IP included in this repository.

-Currently, the converter IP uses a single clock source both for the AXI interface as well as for trace output.
-This can be changed, see the comments in `axi_to_pti/axi_to_pti.vhd`.

 ## Supported evaluation boards